Sann5/ultra-prot/README.md

 # Ultra-high Sensitivity Mass Spectrometry Single-Cell Proteome Analysis 🔬 🧬 💻 🧪

-This repository contains a **reproduction** of the analysis made in [Ultra-high sensitivity mass spectrometry quantifies single-cell proteome changes upon perturbation](https://doi.org/10.15252/msb.202110798), A Brunner, ..., M Mann, Molecular Systems Biology (2022), specifically the analysis contained in the ascoiated GitHub [repository](https://github.com/theislab/singlecell_proteomics).
+This repository contains a **reproduction** of the analysis made in [Ultra-high sensitivity mass spectrometry quantifies single-cell proteome changes upon perturbation](https://doi.org/10.15252/msb.202110798), A Brunner, ..., M Mann, Molecular Systems Biology (2022), specifically the analysis contained in the associated GitHub [repository](https://github.com/theislab/singlecell_proteomics) (excluding the Supplementary Analyses).

 ## Why reproduce the analysis?

-We aim to provide the same analysis but in a way in which it falls in line with various standards and best practices.
-To restructure the analysis, the reproduction uses [Snakemake](https://snakemake.readthedocs.io/en/stable/), a workflow management system that benefits from improved readability, portability, modularization, transparency, scalability.
-Additionaly we tried to improve the repositary organization and documentation.
+We aim to provide the same analysis but in a way that falls in line with various standards and best practices.
+To restructure the analysis, the reproduction uses [Snakemake](https://snakemake.readthedocs.io/en/stable/), a workflow management system that benefits from improved readability, portability, modularization, transparency, and scalability.
+Additionally, we tried to improve the repository organization and documentation.

 ## What is the paper about? 📖

-*TLDR: new ultrasensitive singe-cell proteiomics experimantal method.*
+*TLDR: new ultrasensitive single-cell proteomics experimental method.*

-The authors put forward ultrasensitive mass specrtometry (MS)-based workflow that allows to persicely and accurately quantify the proteome of single cells.
+The authors put forward an ultrasensitive mass spectrometry (MS)-based workflow that allows precise and accurate quantification of the proteome of single cells.
 To keep things short and sweet, here are the major selling points.

 - Ten-fold sensitivity increase.
 - Injection of single cells one by one into the MS system allows true single-cell–derived proteomics.

-This last feature gives name to their invention; true single-cell–derived proteomics, or T-SCP.
+This last feature gives a name to their invention; true single-cell–derived proteomics or T-SCP.

-In the second part of the paper -after intoducing the techincal aspects fo thir methodology- the authors show that their method is powerful enough to expose differences in the proteome of cells in different stages of the cell cycle.
-To do so, they took cells from an inmortalized human cell line (HeLa cells) and treated different cell populations with different substances that would arrest the cell cylce at different stage.
+In the second part of the paper -after introducing the technical aspects of their methodology- the authors show that their method is powerful enough to expose differences in the proteome of cells in different stages of the cell cycle.
+To do so, they took cells from an immortalized human cell line (HeLa cells) and treated different cell populations with different substances that would arrest the cell cycle at different stages.
 Then they used their method to analyze the proteome of individual cells of the different populations and analyze their differences.

-In a third section of the paper, the authors compare the proteomic data with the transcriptomic data of untreated cells of the same lineage.
-They analyze the expression distributions resulting from both technologies and conclude that the proteome exhibits notably distinct characteristics and therfore it cannot entirely be inferred from proteomic data.
-This idea supports the thesis that although the transcriptome gives way to the proteome, there are a lot of regulatiory mechanisms that take place in betweeen.
+In the third section of the paper, the authors compare the proteomic data with the transcriptomic data of untreated cells of the same lineage.
+They analyze the expression distributions resulting from both technologies and conclude that the proteome exhibits notably distinct characteristics and therefore cannot entirely be inferred from proteomic data.
+This idea supports the thesis that although the transcriptome gives way to the proteome, there are a lot of regulatory mechanisms that take place in between.

 ## My two cents on the paper 🪙 🪙

-*Disclaimer: the following statement relfects my personal opinion and mine only ("my" referring to the author of this repo).*
+*Disclaimer: the following statement reflects my personal opinion and mine only ("my" refers to the author of this repo).*

-The papar spends a significant ammount of "space" demonstrating applications of their method, only to confirm what is currently already thought to be known.
+The paper spends a significant amount of "space" demonstrating applications of their method, only to confirm what is currently already thought to be known.
 I would have spent more effort and content on benchmarking the method.

 ## Usage